University of Dallas Police Policies

 pass to be displayed on the dashboard of their vehicle.
 These parking passes are issued

-on-campus group or department.
+from the sponsoring on-campus group or department.

 - If name or permit number are not known, a citation is issued to the owner/operator